Leatherface: Portrayers

-English actor Sam Strike was cast as the character in the 2017 prequel of the same name, while Boris Kabakchief would portray the character as a child.
+English actor Sam Strike was cast as the character in the 2017 prequel of the same name, while Boris Kabakchief portrayed the character as a child.
 Strike joined the film after reading the script, which he opined was, for a horror film, very character-driven.
-He felt that there needed to be a contrast between the two sides of the character, to show how a somewhat kind person can become such a killer: "It could happen to anybody.
+He felt that there needed to be a contrast between the two sides of the character, to show how a person can become such a killer: "It could happen to anybody.
 He had it in him because of his mother, but was at the mercy of his environment."
-The actor would also integrate aspects from the original film into his performance out of respect, but intended on making the role his own, rather than repeating what came before.
-To make Jedidiah's transformation into Leatherface more believable, he intentionally tried to gain physical body weight before filming commenced; eating and working out in order to have the look and feel of the character in his early years, which he felt "could take your head off with a slap".
-Strike would also develop a "battle cry" for the character whenever he lost his temper, as one of the ways the character expressed his rage.
-The film's directors would commend Strike for his performance and commitment to the character, feeling that the actor brought something "very intense and deeply human" to the character.
+The actor also integrated aspects from the original film into his performance out of respect, but intended to make the role his own, rather than repeating what came before.
+To make Jedidiah's transformation into Leatherface more believable, he intentionally tried to gain physical body weight before filming commenced; eating and working out to have the look and feel of the character in his early years, which he felt "could take your head off with a slap".
+Strike developed a "battle cry" for the character whenever he lost his temper, as one of the ways the character expressed his rage.
+The film's directors commended Strike for his performance and commitment to the character, feeling that the actor brought something "very intense and deeply human" to the character.